SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Specifying Clean-Up Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You use a ``defer`` statement to execute a set of statements
+just before code execution leaves the current block of code.
+This lets you do any necessary cleanup
+that should be performed regardless of whether an error occurred or not.
+Examples include closing any open file descriptors
+and freeing any manually allocated memory.

 A ``defer`` statement defers execution until the current scope is exited.
 It consists of the ``defer`` keyword and the statements to be executed later.
 The deferred statements may not contain any code